THIS POSITION IS OPEN TO CURRENT CITY OF CAPE CORAL EMPLOYEES AND THE PUBLIC IS WELCOME TO APPLY.

 Analyze situations quickly and objectively.

-Analyze and interpret problems and draw valid conclusions in task processing and prioritization.
+Analyze and interpret documentation, various records, or problems and draw valid conclusions in task processing and prioritization.

 Coordinate accurate completion of multiple tasks within established time frames, i.e., moderate to long range planning principles and techniques.